donbasta/recognize-me/data/readme.md

 * extractor_extracted_face: faces extraction from images in extractor_test using FaceExtractor

+* raw_images: random images that may contain multiple face in a single picture.
+Used for testing MultipleFaceExtractor class

 * embeddings: face embeddings of each person --> would be best if grouped by sections (named using sectionID) --> API for adding a person embeddings in a section --> API for deleting a person embeddings in a section